Before I go on – follow my Twitch channel, where this will all go down – https://www.twitch.tv/galarian_gaming

 Here’s something that most of you will be wondering – real hardware or emulation?
 The answer is….both?
 I’m going to put a heavy bias and favor towards real hardware, however, PS1 consoles are about as reliable as an Xbox 360 fatty.
 I currently have two PS1’s and a newly arrived PSOne (always wanted one of these).
 One of the two PS1’s is more or less dead, and the other stutters the music played.
 I do want to invest in a modded PS1 that basically removes the optical drive in favor of an SD/Micro loading unit, though those are quite pricey, as well as not easy to find.
 For situations where I am either unable to use real hardware (I don’t have the disc handy, the consoles break down), I’ll be using a mixture of a PS Classic with games loaded on a thumb drive, or under extreme circumstances, PC emulation.
 I’ll likely leave a note in the stream title (real hardware, PS Classic, PC) on what I use for said game.
 In the end, I do want to purchase an Xstation for this project, maybe even a PSIO unit, but not for these expensive prices (when they are even available).
 If things really start to take off here though, I may bite that bullet sooner and not later.
 For now, my PSOne will carry me forward (until that dies out, even if it’s the One).
 I went ahead and purchased an Xstation console for this project.
 Definitely well worth the investment price!

 I also want to shout out someone who has been working on this long before I have – he goes by Re_LodeR on Twitch.
 At nearly 60 games in, Re_LodeR has quite a bit of mileage ahead of me.
 If you would like to follow my journey through PSX Mania, then I wholeheartedly recommend you follow Re_LodeR as well.
 It’s a chill stream, and always a fun watch.
 I am not framing my project as a competitor against him; I am doing my own thing at my own pace, as is he.
 Sometimes he may get to a game faster that’s more widely anticipated, or vice versa.
 Nonetheless, I highly recommend you all follow along with Re_LodeR as well.
+There’s also a whole cast of streamers doing a myriad of challengers.
+I highly recommend checking this Google Doc for more info!

 For more information about this project, I have a handy dandy Google Doc filling in most of what I have said here, as well as other miscellaneous information.
 As with The Galarian Chronicles, this has been a long planned project (though no where as long as the 15 years or so of TGC), and I’m excited to kick this thing off finally, and see how far I can take this (all the way I hope, though we’ll see).
 Within that document, you’ll see tabs on the bottom that will lead you to what games are still available, what games are restricted and why, and random miscellaneous information, like longest/shortest game, etc.